Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/4-gametime.md

 Meereo went straight to the point.
 "What do we do next?"

 Genshi nodded.
 "I have the beginnings of a plan.
-You will forgive me if I exercise some compartmentation here…"
+You will forgive me if I exercise some compartmentation here..."

 "I understand.
 I understand everything, now."
 His ears drooped slightly.